Rolls-Royce Merlin: Production engines

 With the end of the war, work on improving Merlin power output was halted and the development effort was concentrated on civil derivatives of the Merlin.
-Development of what became the "Transport Merlin" (TML) commenced with the Merlin 102 (the first Merlin to complete the new civil type-test requirements) and was aimed at improving reliability and service overhaul periods for airline operators using airliner and transport aircraft such as the Avro Lancastrian, Avro York (Merlin 500-series), Avro Tudor II & IV (Merlin 621), Tudor IVB & V (Merlin 623), TCA Canadair North Star (Merlin 724) and BOAC Argonaut (Merlin 724-IC).
+Development of what became the "Transport Merlin" (TML) commenced with the Merlin 102 (the first Merlin to complete the new civil type-test requirements) and was aimed at improving reliability and service overhaul periods for airline operators using airliner and transport aircraft such as the Avro Lancastrian, Avro York (Merlin 500-series), Avro Tudor II and IV (Merlin 621), Tudor IVB and V (Merlin 623), TCA Canadair North Star (Merlin 724) and BOAC Argonaut (Merlin 724-IC).
 By 1951 the time between overhauls (TBO) was typically 650–800 hours depending on use.
 By then single-stage engines had accumulated 2,615,000 engine hours in civil operation, and two-stage engines 1,169,000.

 In addition, an exhaust system to reduce noise levels to below those from ejector exhausts was devised for the North Star/Argonaut.
 This "cross-over" system took the exhaust flow from the inboard bank of cylinders up-and-over the engine before discharging the exhaust stream on the outboard side of the UPP nacelle.
 As a result, sound levels were reduced by between 5 and 8 decibels.
 The modified exhaust also conferred an increase in horsepower over the unmodified system of 38 hp, resulting in a 5 knot improvement in true air speed.
 Still-air range of the aircraft was also improved by around 4 per cent.
 The modified engine was designated the "TMO" and the modified exhaust system was supplied as kit that could be installed on existing engines either by the operator or by Rolls-Royce.

 Power ratings for the civil Merlin 600, 620, and 621-series was 1160 hp continuous cruising at 23500 ft, and 1725 hp for take-off.
 Merlins 622–626 were rated at 1420 hp continuous cruising at 18700 ft, and 1760 hp for take-off.
 Engines were available with single-stage, two-speed supercharging (500-series), two-stage, two-speed supercharging (600-series), and with full intercooling, or with half intercooling/charge heating, charge heating being employed for cold area use such as in Canada.
 Civil Merlin engines in airline service flew 7,818,000 air miles in 1946, 17,455,000 in 1947, and 24,850,000 miles in 1948.